 By DaVita® Dietitian Christine Swafford, MS, RD, CSR, LD

-Although many components of a dialysis diet (also called a kidney diet) are the same for people on hemodialysis and peritoneal dialysis (PD), there are also differences.
+Although many components of a dialysis or kidney diet are the same for people on hemodialysis and PD, there are also differences.
 To some extent, your diet guidelines are determined by the kind of dialysis you choose.

 Hemodialysis and PD each require adequate calories for your body to function and not become malnourished.

-But there is a difference between these treatment types: some of the calories for PD patients come from the dialysate solution, the cleansing fluid placed in the abdomen that pulls waste and extra fluid out of the blood.
+But there’s a difference in that some of the calories for PD patients come from the dialysate solution, the cleansing fluid placed in the abdomen that pulls waste and extra fluid out of the blood.
 It contains dextrose, a form of sugar, providing calories and decreasing the need for as many calories from food.
-That’s why PD patients may eat fewer carbohydrates than hemodialysis patients do, yet have the same overall calorie intake.
+That’s why PD patients may eat fewer carbohydrates than hemodialysis patients do.

 Hemodialysis and PD patients should limit their sodium intake to 2,000 mg or less daily.
-The normal healthy American's diet probably already has more than 2,000 mg, so you should avoid adding salt to food.
-Because you’re unable to get rid of sodium on your own, large amounts can lead to increased thirst, swelling, shortness of breath, high blood pressure and heart failure.
+Large amounts can lead to increased thirst, swelling, shortness of breath, high blood pressure and heart failure.
 High amounts of sodium are found in pre-packaged, processed, frozen, canned, restaurant and fast foods.
-A dietitian can help you identify hidden sources of sodium, and determine lower-sodium substitutions.

 High potassium levels are more common in people on hemodialysis.
 For people in this category, the recommendation is usually 2,000 mg each day.
 Some people may safely consume more depending on whether they still make urine, how frequently they dialyze and other individual needs.

-Potassium removal is more efficient on PD because the treatment occurs daily, so PD patients can eat more potassium-rich foods than hemodialysis patients can.
-A typical daily goal for PD patients is 3,000-4,000 mg of potassium.
-Some PD patients may need to add extra high-potassium foods or potassium supplements if their levels are too low.
+Potassium removal is more efficient on PD because the treatment occurs daily.
+A typical daily goal for PD patients is 3,000 to 4,000 mg of potassium.

-People on short daily HHD may have less restriction on potassium because they dialyze almost every day, or five to six times per week.
+People on short daily HHD may have less restriction on potassium because they dialyze almost every day.

-Excess phosphorus is excreted by heathly kidneys.
+Excess phosphorus is excreted by healthy kidneys.
 Phosphorus is found in colas, milk, cheese, processed meats, fish, poultry, chocolate, whole grains and nuts.
 When the kidneys fail, phosphorus builds up in the blood, which can cause severe bone and heart problems, tissue calcification and itching.
-That’s why the recommended amount is 800-1,000 mg per day.
+That’s why the recommended amount is 800 to 1,000 mg per day.

-Most dialysis patients take phosphate binders with their meals.
-These medications bind up the phosphorus so it can be excreted in the stool instead of being absorbed.
+Most dialysis patients take phosphate binders, which bind up the phosphorus so it can be excreted in the stool instead of being absorbed.

-No matter which dialysis treatment you’re on, intake of calcium should be no more than 2,000 mg daily, including the calcium from your prescribed calcium-based phosphate binders and other medications.
+No matter which dialysis treatment you’re on, calcium intake should be no more than 2,000 mg daily.
 If your calcium or vitamin D level is low, calcium is pulled out of the bones causing them to become weak and brittle.
-Calcium can also bind with excess phosphorus, depositing in the soft tissue, such as your heart, arteries, skin or lungs.
-This leads to serious health issues.
-Do not take calcium supplements without first speaking with your healthcare team.
+Calcium can also bind with excess phosphorus, depositing in the soft tissue, and lead to serious health issues.

 Hemodialysis patients may feel the negative effects of fluid imbalance more than PD patients or those on short daily HHD.
-While this does not mean PD and HHD patients can drink unlimited amounts, their fluid allowance is usually more generous than for those on in-center hemodialysis.
+Although this doesn’t mean PD and HHD patients can drink unlimited amounts, their fluid allowance is usually more generous.
 However, if PD patients consume too much fluid, they may have to use a more concentrated glucose dialysis solution to remove it.

-It is recommended that people on dialysis who don’t make urine consume less than 4 cups (32 ounces) of fluid each day.
+It’s recommended that people on dialysis who don’t make urine consume less than 4 cups (32 ounces) of fluid each day.
 This includes foods, such as soup, ice pops, gelatin, gravy and ice that are liquid at room temperature.
 If you still urinate, the general rule is you may consume 4 cups plus the equivalent amount of urine you make daily.
-For example, if you urinate 1 1/2 cups, then your fluid limit would be5 1/2 cups daily.
-It is important that patients speak with their physician or dietitian for individual guidance.

-Whether you’re on hemodialysis or PD, it’s recommended that you consume 20-25 grams of fiber per day.
+Whether you’re on hemodialysis or PD, it’s recommended that you consume 20 to 25 grams of fiber per day.
 By consuming a diet rich in kidney-friendly fruits and vegetables along with some lower-phosphorus grain products, you should be able to meet your fiber needs.

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.